 At some point in your cat’s life, they will vomit.
 If you’re worried about your cat vomiting or just want to learn more about why your cat might be throwing up, we discuss the most common reasons here.
 We also go over a few methods that you can use to help your cat.

-The 12 Reasons That My Cat Is Vomiting
+The 12 Reasons That My Cat Is Throwing Up

 One of the most common reasons that cats throw up is due to hairballs.
 It’s usually obvious that your cat is throwing up hairballs because you’ll see a long tubelike mass of fur in the vomit.
 Most of the hair that cats ingest is pooped out, but hairballs are formed when it accumulates in the stomach.